-Item Amount Tax return label Exploration credits \$ T10 (code E)
+Item Amount Item number on tax return Exploration credits \$ T9P (code E)

 Note 19: This is the amount of listed investment company capital gain deduction.
-Individuals may be entitled to a deduction for 50% of the part of the dividend attributable to the listed investment company capital gain.
+Individuals may be entitled to a deduction for 50% of the part of the dividend attributable to the listed investment company (LIC) capital gain.